Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/DisplayDeviceLocationWithNmeaDataSources/README.md

-# Display device location from NMEA data sources
+# Display device location with NMEA data sources

 This sample demonstrates how to parse NMEA sentences and use the results to show device location on the map.
 This sample demonstrates ...